 STEPHEN PECK

 “Our job at U.S.VETS is to engage the enemy at home—the enemy of homelessness, disillusionment and disappointment—to let these men and women know there is a path forward,” says Peck.
-“U.S.VETS strives to empower each veteran to take responsibility for his or her success, guiding them towards independence in the community, developing their workforce skills and supporting recovery.”
+“U.S.VETS strives to empower each veteran to take responsibility for his or her success, guiding them toward independence in the community, developing their workforce skills and supporting recovery.”

 Peck graduated from Northwestern University in 1968 and entered the Marine Corps that same year.
 In Vietnam, he was a first lieutenant in the 1st Marine Division, serving as a forward observer outside of Danang in 1969, and received the Navy Commendation Medal.

 After his service, Peck became a documentary filmmaker.
 A series of films on homelessness and veterans’ issues compelled him to change careers.
 He went on to help the Veterans Administration place homeless veterans into housing, and in 1996 joined the organization that became U.S.VETS.
 Initially serving as the organization’s director of community development, Peck was also the inaugural director of U.S.VETS’ largest site in Long Beach before being appointed president and CEO in 2010.

 Peck earned his master’s degree in social work from USC in 1997 and later became the president of the California Association of Veteran Service Agencies (CAVSA), a consortium of seven nonprofit veteran service providers working in partnership to address the needs of California’s veterans.

 Peck and his wife Kristine Kidd, a food writer, culinary consultant and the former food editor of Bon Appetit magazine, live with their Labrador retriever Atticus in the Los Angeles community of Topanga Canyon.
 He has a son Ethan, an actor, and a stepdaughter Marisa, a writer.

-DARRYL VINCENT
+DARRYL J. VINCENT

 DAN WARZENSKI

 CHIEF FINANCIAL OFFICERDan Warzenski joined U.S.VETS in October 2015 after more than three decades in retail, bringing with him a wealth of big company experience.
-Twenty of those years in the for-profit world were spent in the Los Angeles-based Robinsons-May, where he held leadership roles from 1986-2006.
+Twenty of those years in the for-profit world were spent in Los Angeles-based Robinsons-May, where he held leadership roles from 1986-2006.
+Among his accomplishments at Robinsons-May was the 1993 merger of Robinson’s financial systems into May Co. systems.
+In 2002, he also helped fold Meier & Frank stores into Robinsons-May.
+A U.S. veteran, Warzenski served in the United States Marine Corps from 1969-71.
+After an honorable discharge, he went on to earn an MBA from Seton Hall University in 1976.
+Beyond work, Warzenski resides in Mt.
+Washington, is an avid runner and soccer fan, and enjoys spending time with his two grown children and three grandchildren.

 JEFFREY W. COLEMAN